notadeejay/rbc-training/data/Week 3 Day 2/08__QA Your Webpage__Exercise.md

 - [ ] Check that each link in the nav bar is working
 - [ ] Check that each link in the footer is worker
 - [ ] Check that all of the information on your page can be easily read on various screen sizes and devices
-- [ ] Swap projects with a partner and see if you can find any errors in their project.
+- [ ] Swap projects with a partner and see if you can find any errors in each other's project.
+If you do find an issue, work together to solve it.